 Arts Students’ Union belongs to its students.
-It comes down to you to show what the Union believes and what it does.
-If you want to shape the view on the Union on any issue, the best way to do this is to submit a motion.
-The motion that you will propose will be debated at a democratic meeting.
-This meeting is called the Student council.
+It is down to you, the student body, to shape the Union's priorities and direction.
+If you want to influence the Union's view on any issue or have a specific initiative at the forefront of our priorities, the best way to do this is to submit a motion.
+Any motion that you propose will be debated at a democratic meeting, known as the Student Council.

 The student council is:

-A motion is a document that proposes a change to be made in the Union’s policy.
-Motions can be submitted on anything ranging from decisions the University or Union has taken, to wider national and even international concerns.
+A motion is a document that proposes a change to be made to the Union’s policy.
+Motions can be submitted on any issue, ranging from a University or Union decision through to wider national and even international concerns.

-If a motion is accepted the Union might be committing itself to campaign for change or might be stating where it stands on relating to this motion.
-This will result in officers or representatives being assigned to a particular task to make this motion a reality.
+If a motion is accepted the Union might be committing itself to campaign for change or stating where it stands in relation to this motion.
+This will result in officers, staff or representatives being assigned to a particular task to make this motion a reality.

-The proposer of a motion will be invited at the Student Council to make a speech in favour of the Student Council voting to pass the motion.
-After the proposer has given a speech to ask for a vote to pass the motion, members of the Student Council or other students attending Student Council will be invited to make a speech against the motion or ask any questions regarding the motion.
+The proposer of the motion will be invited to Student Council to make a speech in favour of Student Council voting to pass the motion.
+After the proposer has advocated for a vote to pass the motion, members of the Student Council or other students in attendace will be invited to make a speech against the motion or to ask any questions regarding the motion.

-A motion can be amended at the Student Council by submitting an amendment request which can be done by any student who attends Student council or a member of the Student Council.
+A motion can be amended at the Student Council by submitting an amendment request, which can be done by any student in attendance.

 Once the motion has been debated it will be put to a vote.
 A simple majority is required for the motion to be passed into policy.

-If this the first motion you will be writing, do you have difficulties writing or would you just like some extra support, please contact the democracy coordinator at Arts SU by emailing email@example.com
+If this is the first motion you are writing, you have any difficulties or would just like some extra support, please contact email@example.com.